Photo by Kelly Hoffman

 Richard is available to lecture on a range of topics for a wide variety of audiences, from fellow herbalists to the general public, to physicians and other health care professionals.
 Some current and past venues include the International Herb Symposium, the Symposium of the American Herbalists Guild, Green Festival, and the Columbia University Stroud Center.

-Free of charge: Thursday June 19 Solstice Evening Paddle at the Basha Kill, Wurtsboro NY – it’s becoming an annual tradition; we’ll celebrate the summer solstice on the water of this local treasure of protected wetlands and getting to know our local aquatic plants.
-The sun and earth do the same thing every solstice, so why shouldn’t we?
-This is a public event, hosted by the Mamakating Environmental Education Center and will be free with a small requested donation to MEEC.
+Saturday June 20 Solstice Evening Paddle at the Basha Kill, Wurtsboro NY – it’s becoming an annual tradition; we’ll celebrate the summer solstice on the water of this local treasure of protected wetlands and getting to know our local aquatic plants.
+This is a public event, hosted by the Mamakating Environmental Education Center and is free of charge other than a requested $5 donation to MEEC.
 BYOB: bring your own (non-motorized) boat!
-Exact launch time TBD (probably 5:30-6:00 PM-ish) Mark your calendar; registration will be directly with MEEC and I will share that once they post it.
+Launch time 6:00 PM.
+Mark your calendar; register directly with MEEC, 845-644-5014.

-Sunday August 17, Wallkill River National Wildlife Refuge, Sussex NJ - A beautiful refuge of fields, forest, and wetlands along the Wallkill, a tributary of the Mahicannituck (Hudson) River, in northern NJ along the NY border.
-9:30 AM – 5:00 PM
+Saturday July 11, Wallkill River National Wildlife Refuge, Sussex NJ - A beautiful refuge of fields, forest, and wetlands along the Wallkill, a tributary of the Mahicannituck (Hudson) River, in northern NJ along the NY border.
+Flat trail walking. $60 for the day; scholarships available.
+9:30 AM – 4:30 PM; $60 for the day, scholarships available.
+Register at richardmandelbaum.com or email me (see below).

-TO REGISTER, contact me by email: nyherbalist@gmail.com.
+TO REGISTER, contact me by email: nyherbalist@gmail.com (except for the events where it says otherwise in the description).
 Your place in the course is secured when payment is received (see below).
 More information will be sent to all registered participants, including: list of what to bring and what to expect, handouts, and detailed directions / google map links to meeting locations.
 Everyone is expected to arrive 10-15 minutes early; once we are walking off down a trail you may not find us!

 Class fee: